Musallam Bseiso: Biography

 Between 1968-1979, Bseiso worked as a General Director of the Jordanian Paper and Cardboard Factories Company.
-He helped establish the Arab Union of the paper and printing industries, the formation of which was announced in Cairo, and he was elected as Vice-President of the Union.
+He helped establish the Arab Union of the paper and printing industries, and he was elected as Vice-President of the Union.

 After the Camp David Accords, and the relocation of the Union’s headquarters to Baghdad, Bseiso was elected as Secretary-General of the Union, until 1982.